cis-gov-pl/docker-introduction/markdown/prerequisites.md

 * Alternatively you can run the handson on your local machine in VirtualBox
   * Requires VirtualBox [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installation
 * Last possibility is to run docker locally on linux machine
+  * The titorial was tested with docker 1.10
   * Be aware that part of the tutorial might behave differently
   * Install docker, docker-compose, git and your favourite editor
+  * Run as root or add your user to the `docker` group

 !SUB
 ### VirtualBox